Marcus Epps (American football): Minnesota Vikings

-Epps was drafted by the Minnesota Vikings in the sixth round, 191st overall, of the 2019 NFL Draft.
+Epps was selected by the Minnesota Vikings in the sixth round, 191st overall, of the 2019 NFL draft.
 He was waived on November 6, 2019.

 Philadelphia Eagles

 On November 7, 2019, Epps was claimed off waivers by the Philadelphia Eagles.

 Epps was placed on the reserve/COVID-19 list by the team on November 5, 2020, and activated on November 18.

 In Week 15 against the Arizona Cardinals, Epps recorded his first career interception of a pass thrown by Kyler Murray during the 33–26 loss.

-Epps was placed on the COVID list on January 3, 2022.
+Epps was placed on the COVID-19 list on January 3, 2022.
 He was activated one week later on January 10, missing just one game where the Eagles did not play their starters.

 In 2022, Epps reached Super Bowl LVII.
-In the Super Bowl, Epps record 6 tackles but the Eagles lost 38-35 to the Kansas City Chiefs.
+In the Super Bowl, Epps record six tackles but the Eagles lost 38–35 to the Kansas City Chiefs.

 Las Vegas Raiders

 On March 16, 2023, Epps signed a two-year contract with the Las Vegas Raiders.
+He started all 17 games in 2023, recording 66 tackles, three passes defensed, a forced fumble and recovery.

+Epps entered the 2024 season as a starting safety for the Raiders.
+He suffered a torn ACL in Week 3 and was ruled out the rest of the season.

+New England Patriots

+On March 14, 2025, Epps signed a one-year, $1.4 million contract with the New England Patriots.
+He was waived on August 26 as part of final roster cuts.

+Philadelphia Eagles (second stint)

+On August 28, 2025, Epps signed with the Philadelphia Eagles' practice squad.
+He was elevated from the practice squad ahead of the Eagles' season opener against the Dallas Cowboys.
+On September 24, Epps was signed to the active roster.
+He was placed on injured reserve due to an undisclosed injury on November 1.